Fody/AsyncErrorHandler/README.md

-Fody.ErrorHandling
+Fody.AsyncErrorHandling
 ==================

 ## What?

-Fody.ErrorHandling is an extension for weaving exception handling code into applications which use async code.
+Fody.AsyncErrorHandling is an extension for weaving exception handling code into applications which use async code.

 ## Why?